ClaudioESSilva/claudioessilva.github.io/content/post/2020-06-02-backup-your-sql-instances-configurations-to-git-with-dbatools-part-1.md

 * You need a GIT repository
 * GIT tools installed on the server where you are running the script so you can commit your changes
 * dbatools
 * A list or a place to get all instances that you want to run the export

 ## Preparation

-## Preparation
 ### Git repository

 Clone your repository to a location where dbatools can write to.